 What kinds of divorce cases and narrow circumstances can generate a spousal maintenance order from an Indiana court?
 There’s no single answer to that question.
 Every divorce is different and every couple’s circumstances are different.
-If you are divorcing in this state, an experienced Lake County divorce attorney can review your case and determine if a request for spousal maintenance might be a consideration in your divorce proceeding.
+If you are divorcing in this state, our experienced Lake County family law attorneys can review your case and determine if a request for spousal maintenance might be a consideration in your divorce proceeding.

 IN WHAT SITUATIONS MAY SPOUSAL MAINTENANCE BE GRANTED?